 Aside from his crossovers, when you watch Räty’s game tape closely, you will see that he has a bit of a heavy foot.
 Due to his heavy foot, Räty’s speed and edges are not always sound.
 The good thing is that he is still developing and growing as a hockey player.
 There is plenty of time for Räty to further develop his skating.
-Plus, keep in mind that a lot of prospects at 16 and/or 17 years old need improvement with their skating ability.
+Plus, keep in mind that a lot of prospects at 17/18 years of age need improvement with their skating ability.

 stats from InStat and EliteProspects